apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-connections-on-linux-and-mac-os-x.md

 To configure the MapR Drill ODBC Driver in the `mapr.drillodbc.ini` configuration file, complete the following steps:

   1. Open the `mapr.drillodbc.ini` configuration file in a text editor.
   2. Edit the DriverManagerEncoding setting if necessary.
-The value is typically UTF-16 or UTF-32, but depends on the driver manger used. iODBC uses UTF-32 and unixODBC uses UTF-16.
+The value is typically UTF-16 or UTF-32, but depends on the driver manager used. iODBC uses UTF-32 and unixODBC uses UTF-16.
 Review your ODBC Driver Manager documentation for the correct setting.
   3. Edit the `ODBCInstLib` setting.
 The value is the name of the `ODBCInst` shared library for the ODBC driver manager that you use.
 The configuration file defaults to the shared library for `iODBC`.
 In Linux, the shared library name for iODBC is `libiodbcinst.so`.
 In Mac OS X, the shared library name for `iODBC` is `libiodbcinst.dylib`.
      {% include startnote.html %}Review your ODBC Driver Manager documentation for the correct setting.{% include endnote.html %}